The Royal Air Force Aerobatic Team, the Red Arrows, is one of the world's premier aerobatic display teams.

-With their trademark Diamond Nine shape and combination of close formations and

-  precision flying, the Red Arrows have been displaying since 1965.
+Often with their trademark Diamond Nine shape, and combination of close formations and precision flying, the Red Arrows have been displaying since 1965.

-  All Red Arrows display pilots have flown operationally, in frontline aircraft

-  such as the advanced Typhoon, and helped the Royal Air Force to secure the skies

-  every day of the year.
+All Red Arrows display pilots have flown operationally, in frontline aircraft such as the advanced Typhoon, and helped the Royal Air Force to secure the skies every day of the year.

-  Based at RAF Scampton in Lincolnshire, the Red Arrows had flown almost 4,900

-  displays in 57 countries, by the beginning of 2018 – the Squadron's 54th season.
+Based at RAF Waddington in Lincolnshire, the Red Arrows had flown almost 5,000 displays in 57 countries, by the beginning of 2023 – the team's 59th season.

 Roles of the Red Arrows

 Representing and showcasing the skills and values of the Royal Air Force

 The Red Arrows are part of the wider Royal Air Force and the team is a great reminder of the dedication and talented people found across the Service.
 Indeed, members of the team have served on operational units, whether they be fast jet or helicopters, strategic transport or intelligence-gathering aircraft.
 Their backgrounds hint at the wide range of tasks the Royal Air Force performs today and is prepared for.
 As an example, the pilots have completed operational tours in Afghanistan and Libya, or been part of the Quick Reaction Alert in the UK and Falkland Islands, protecting our skies.